 Proper Diagnosis and Treatment for Facet Joint Injuries

 Fortunately, facet joint injuries can be seen on standard x-rays.
 Occasionally, a CT scan is ordered so that more details of the spinal structures can be seen.
-Having a CT scan done, as opposed to an normal x-ray, can also help to rule out other possible issues with the facets.
+Having a CT scan done, as opposed to a normal x-ray, can also help to rule out other possible issues with the facets.

 Your physician may also find it beneficial to use an injection dye during an X-ray in order to more clearly see what is going on; this is called a facet joint block.
 In this method, the dye is used along with a local anesthetic and cortisone in order to light up the areas of concern.
 This allows the radiologist to see very detailed information concerning the injured area.
-An MRI scan may also be used to diagnosis facet joint issues, if the other two methods will not suffice for some reason.
+An MRI scan may also be used to diagnose facet joint issues if the other two methods will not suffice for some reason.

 Treating Facet Joint Pain Causing Auto Accident Back Pain

-A common treatment for treating facet joint pain is the implementation of a simple cold or hot compress; but always check with your physician before starting any treatment.
-The typical order is: 15 minutes of either hot or cold therapy every 2-3 hours, depending on your physicians recommendation.
+A common treatment for treating facet joint pain is the implementation of a simple cold or hot compress but always check with your physician before starting any treatment.
+The typical order is 15 minutes of either hot or cold therapy every 2-3 hours, depending on your physician’s recommendation.

 If possible, attempt to move slowly.
 Don’t push yourself and listen to your body.
 If you are in pain, stop what you are doing.
 If the pain persists, sometimes a therapeutic massage can help relieve the spasm, but be sure you let the therapist know of your issue before the massage begins.